Midwife, Student Hot Air Balloon Pilot, Indigenous Speaker

 Bachelor of Midwifery

-Sheree is an Indigenous speaker, midwife, published author, student hot air balloon pilot and mother of six.
+Skye is an Indigenous speaker, midwife, published author, student hot air balloon pilot and mother of six.
 While she was expected to mature into a box of damaged goods growing up in rural Victoria, experiencing horrific domestic violence – her energy was directed into creating her own brand new narrative.
-With a deep-seated connection to her 60 000 years of Indigenous ancestry, Sheree seeks the beauty, connection and kindness in everything she faces.
+With a deep-seated connection to her 60 000 years of Indigenous ancestry, Skye seeks the beauty, connection and kindness in everything she faces.

 “… a unique performer who will move you and make you feel uncomfortable but loved and welcome at the same time.
 She is stunningly beautiful and is able to communicate deeply important information in a way that will leave you speechless.”
 Vick, Fitzroy, Victoria

 Some of us didn’t have the most fun, best or easiest home to grow up in, but that doesn’t mean that we will get nowhere in our lives.
 From a young age people told Sheree just that – In year 9, one of her school teachers even told her that she may as well drop out.
-With a childhood full of violence, a family and school that were filling her and a whole stack of significant loved ones who died during her teen years, Sheree took her life back in her own hands.
-Leaving the country for the city, she single handedly put herself through VCE, getting kickass final exam marks and finished university with a Bachelor of Midwifery.
+With a childhood full of violence, a family and school that were filling her and a whole stack of significant loved ones who died during her teen years, Skye took her life back in her own hands.
+Leaving the country for the city, she single-handedly put herself through VCE, getting kickass final exam marks and finished university with a Bachelor of Midwifery.
 Sheree lets your students discover strategies that can support them in hard times, understand why reaching a goal can be so hard (but not impossible) and learn about the brain chemistry of resilience and thriving.
 Learn what makes us Nowhere Kids have the potential to create one hell of an awesome future for ourselves.